davidepalleschi/zepp2hass/README.md

 ## 🙏 Acknowledgments

-- Zepp for creating amazing smartwatch devices
+- Zepp/Amazfit for creating amazing smartwatch devices
 - Home Assistant community for inspiration and support
 - HACS for making custom integrations easy to install